Bear Mountain State Parkway

-The Bear Mountain State Parkway (also known as the Bear Mountain Parkway) is a parkway located in northern Westchester County, New York, in the United States.
+The Bear Mountain State Parkway (often referred to as the Bear Mountain Parkway) is a limited-access parkway located in northern Westchester County, New York, in the United States.
 It is an incomplete highway, with a 3.85-mile (6.20 km) western section and a 0.73-mile (1.17 km) eastern section; both sections comprise New York State Route 987H (NY 987H), the unsigned reference route assigned to the road by the New York State Department of Transportation (NYSDOT).
-Crompond Road (U.S. Route 202 (US 202) and NY 35) provides a connection between the two sections.
+Crompond Road (US 202/NY 35) provides a connection between the two sections.
 Collectively, the parkway extends from an intersection with US 6, US 9, and US 202 southeast of the Bear Mountain Bridge to an interchange with the Taconic State Parkway in Yorktown.

 The parkway was built in 1932 but, unlike most other parkways in Westchester County, it has barely been constructed upon since.
 The initial reason for the Bear Mountain Parkway was to connect the Taconic State Parkway (or then, the Bronx River Parkway Extension) to the Bear Mountain Bridge.
 The Tappan Zee Bridge became a more popular Hudson River crossing following its construction, and consequently, the Bear Mountain Parkway was never finished.

 Route description

-The parkway begins at an intersection with US 6, US 9 and US 202 south of Annsville Creek in Peekskill and proceeds eastward through the north side of Peekskill as a two-lane undivided roadway.
-During its first mile, the parkway intersects a street at-grade and connects to Highland Avenue by way of an interchange before widening to three divided lanes (two westbound, one eastbound) at an interchange with North Division Street.
-The parkway intersects another street at-grade prior to entering Cortlandt.
+The parkway begins at an intersection with US 6, US 9 and US 202 south of Annsville Creek in Peekskill and proceeds eastward through the north side of Peekskill as a two-lane expressway.
+During its first mile, the parkway connects to Highland Avenue by way of an interchange before widening to three divided lanes (two eastbound, one westbound) at an interchange with North Division Street.
+The parkway intersects a street at-grade prior to entering Cortlandt.

-In Cortlandt, the parkway meets US 6 at an interchange and becomes a two lane undivided roadway again and meets several surface roads ahead of an intersection with US 202 and NY 35.
+In Cortlandt, the parkway meets US 6 at an interchange and becomes a two-lane expressway again and meets several roads ahead of an intersection with US 202 and NY 35.
 Here, the Bear Mountain Parkway merges with the two-lane US 202 and NY 35, creating a physical but not official concurrency extending eastward into neighboring Yorktown.
-Roughly one mile from the town line, the parkway separates from US 202 and NY 35 and progresses to the northeast as a four-lane undivided roadway.
+Roughly one mile from the town line, the parkway separates from US 202 and NY 35 and progresses to the northeast as a two-lane expressway.
 After a short distance, the parkway becomes separated by a median prior to merging with the southbound Taconic State Parkway.
 The northbound Taconic Parkway is accessed by way of US 202 and NY 35.

 NY 987H, the internal NYSDOT designation for the parkway, terminates at both ends of the physical overlap with US 202 and NY 35 and applies only to the segments of the road separate from US 202 and NY 35.
 The parkway was designated but not signed as NY 821 prior to the creation of the current reference route system.